OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 Database tables and columns
 ---------------------------

-[web] -> [profile] -> [project administration] -> [database table management]

-You can create an SQL table that OBM registers to your project and creates the basic OBM columns in it.
-The table name should not contain accented characters, spaces, or other special characters!
+Here you can create and manage SQL tables and views.
+Tables and table columns created here are registered in the OBM metadata and thus become available through the OBM interfaces.
+Tables and table fields created via standard SQL clients are not automatically made available to OBM!
+The names of tables created must not contain accented characters, spaces or other special characters!
 Avoid using capital letters!
 The _ character is allowed.
-It is strongly recommended that a description of arbitrary length be provided for the table.
+It is strongly recommended that you add a description when creating a table.
+The same rules apply to field names.

-Only tables registered here can be used in the OBM interface (map display, form use, text queries)!

 Here, you can set which columns from each table should be available for form creation and queries in the web interface.

 Also, here you can specify the columns to be specially handled.
 This means that columns that are used by certain modules without knowing the exact name of the column or on the same basis are available in meta queries.
 Such privileged columns are the species name, date, data collector, copy number, and location columns.
-For the location column, the X,Y coordinate column and the Postgres geometry column can be specified separately.
+For the location column, the X, and Y coordinate columns and the Postgres geometry column can be specified separately.
 For date, multiple date columns can be specified, for data collector, multiple columns can be specified.
 For species names, the column containing the scientific name and national name can be specified separately if available.
-All other columns must be set to "data" type.
+All other columns must be set to the "data" type.

     - data: for general purpose columns
     - spatial geometry: this column can be used for map creation